Learn how to send statements to show customers summaries of their invoices, payments, credits, and balances.

 Create a customer statement

-- Go to the Sales menu and select the Customers tab.
+- Go to Get paid & pay and select Customers (Take me there).

 - Select the checkboxes for the customers you want to make statements for.